sydneygreeno/arduino_proj/README.md

+# first arduino project with sensors
-# arduino_proj
+#
-building a self sustaining watering system using arduino
+:seedling: building a self sustaining watering system using arduino